1c3d1v3r/neatPLA/README.md

 PCBs can be ordered with the provided gerber files.
 You can also buy the PCBs from [PCBway](https://www.pcbway.com/project/shareproject/neatPLA_for_Commodore_64.html)

-If you want a ready assembled PCB check my Amibay sales posts TBD.
+If you want a ready assembled PCB check my [Amibay sales posts](http://www.amibay.com/showthread.php?111794-neatPLA-The-best-looking-PLA-for-fixing-your-C64-)
 I charge 14€ + shipping for it.

-Parts for DIY can be as low as 3$ per assembled board.